B i o g r a p h y

 Previous to his position at MSU, he was an adjunct faculty member at Marshall University starting in January 2013 that involved many roles of education and collaboration; including teaching private applied voice, theory and aural skills, class piano, directing the Choral Union, and pianist/coach for the Opera Workshop.

 Currently, he is the choirmaster at Emmanuel Memorial Episcopal Church in Champaign.
-For the previous thirteen years, he was the Organist at St. John's Episcopal Church in Huntington and in 2013, he received the Colleague Certificate from the American Guild of Organists.
+Prior to this position, he was the Organist at St. John's Episcopal Church in Huntington.
+In 2013, he received the Colleague Certificate from the American Guild of Organists.
 In addition to this position, he was the pianist/organist for the West Virginia Symphony Chorus in Charleston for eight years, performing large choral works including Messiah (Handel), Ein Deutches Requiem (Brahms), The Ballad of William Sycamore (Stevens), and Weinachts-Oratorium (Bach) and most recently Requiem (Duruflé).
-During the summer months, he has been employed for the WV Governor’s School for the Arts since 2021 working with the Vocal Arts students.
+During the summer months, he was employed for three consecutive summers for the WV Governor’s School for the Arts working with the Vocal Arts students.

 He is a graduate of Marshall University (2012) with a Master of Arts in Performance (Piano).
 He received a Bachelor's of Music in Voice Performance with Cum Laude honors from Morehead State University (2009).
 He participated as a student and accompanist for the participants of the Kentucky Institute for International Studies (KIIS) program in Salzburg, Austria (Summers 2007 and 2009).
 He is a member of the National Association of Teachers of Singing (NATS) and American Guild of Organists (AGO).